AchizuePriscilla/earniphotos/README.md

 * State management using a provider and the MVVM architecture.

 ## Getting Started
-To run EarniPhotos, you can either:
+To build EarniPhotos, you can either:

 * run flutter run in your terminal or
 * run by clicking the debug button in your preferred code editor